redhat-openinfra-lab/openinfra-docs/docs/How To/Certificates.md

 Login to the Lab DNS server (172.20.129.19).
 Switch to the root user.
-Add an entry in /etc/hosts for the Server/Service you are generating the SSL certificate for.
+Add an DNS entry for the FQDN of the Server/Service you are generating the SSL certificate for (lab DNS admin interafce is here http://172.20.129.10:5380/)
 Change directory to /root/ssl-certifcates and run the script.

 ```